 Warm hatch wonders

-With fewer than 50 MG Metro Turbos left on the road in the UK, it’s time to celebrate one of the most fun sporting hatchbacks the 1980s – by comparing it with the big selling Ford Fiesta XR2 and cultish Peugeot 205GTI.
+With fewer than 50 MG Metro Turbos left on the road in the UK, it’s time to celebrate one of the most fun sporting hatchbacks from the 1980s – by comparing it with the big-selling Ford Fiesta XR2 and cultish Peugeot 205GTI.

 It’s impossible to talk about hot hatches without referencing the 1980s.
 They might have been an invention of the 1970s (or ’60s depending on your point of view), but it was the onset of Thatcher’s decade that truly saw them popularised in the UK and Europe.
 Many would say that it was down to the brilliance of the Volkswagen Golf GTI, but the car that truly saw them sell on a mass scale in the UK was the Ford Escort XR3, launched in November 1980.

-But Austin Rover wasn’t far behind.
-In June 1982, the rather smaller MG Metro was rolled-out.
+However, Austin Rover wasn’t far behind.
+In May 1982, the rather smaller MG Metro was rolled-out.
 Its station in life was to keep the MG flame alight, and also make the Metro a more profitable proposition for its maker.
 With 71bhp on tap and with a 0-60mph time of 12.2 seconds, it was no XR3 rival, but it certainly opened up the ‘warm’ hatch market.
-MG didn’t leave it at that, though, and in December 1982, it unveiled the MG Metro Turbo – a 94bhp flyer, that thanks to a little help from Austin Rover’s friends in Hethel, that delivered reliable forced-induction performance to the company’s popular supermini. it would have been more power, but that would have needed an upgraded gearbox.
+MG didn’t leave it at that, though, and in December 1982, it unveiled the MG Metro Turbo – a 94bhp flyer which, thanks to a little help from Austin Rover’s friends in Hethel, delivered reliable forced-induction performance to the company’s popular supermini.
+There could have been more power, but that would have needed an upgraded gearbox.

 It still wasn’t grown-up enough to go toe-to-toe with the Golf/Escort (the Maestro would do this very ably in another year or so), but it was more than quick enough to give them a headache on the road.
 It also had found itself in an increasingly crowded market, as more and more manufacturers rushed to offer their own hot hatches.
 In 1984, the Metro Turbo was joined by two hugely influential players – the revitalised Ford Fiesta XR2, which since the ’83 facelift, was a full-time member of the family, powered by the old XR3’s (non-injection) 96bhp 1.6-litre.

-And looking back today, you’d be forgiven for thinking this.
+Indeed, looking back today, you’d be forgiven for thinking this.
 There’s still rather a lot of 205GTIs on the road – compared with the MG and XR, which are near-extinct.
-Question is, does that popularity mean that it’s a significantly better classic than Ford and Austin Rover’s offerings?
+The question is, does that popularity mean that it’s a significantly better classic than Ford and Austin Rover’s offerings?

 The Ford Fiesta was such a pretty thing when launched in 1976.
-But, such was the pace of evolution of the supermini sector during the late-1970s and into the ’80s, its was comprehensively outdated by the time its facelift (to become the Mk2) came along in 1983.
+But, such was the pace of evolution in the supermini sector during the late-1970s and into the ’80s, it was comprehensively outdated by the time its facelift (to become the Mk2) came along in 1983.

-And much of that appeal must have come from the halo cast by the XR2.
-Because Ford clearly understood (and still does) what it takes to add sporting flair to relatively mundane offerings.
+Much of that appeal must have come from the halo cast by the XR2 – Ford clearly understood (and still does) what it takes to add sporting flair to relatively mundane offerings.
 With the XR2, that meant pin-striping, wheelarch extensions, spoilers and (for those who paid a little extra), spotlights.
 And in the office carpark, it really stood out.
 Today, you’d be forgiven for thinking it’s all a little contrived – but you’d be wrong, because the XR2 really did look rather special.
 And today, if you see one on the road (which is highly unlikely), it will turn heads.

-Much the same can also be said for the MG Metro.
+Mind you, the same can also be said for the MG Metro.
 The ‘cooking’ version was always a chunkily appealing thing – stubbier and more characterful than the opposition to look at.
-But the transformation in MG was really rather effective.
-The Metro received those oh-so charismatic red seatbelts, jazzier instrument graphics and updated seat trim inside – to which was added wheelarch extensions, skirts, and two-tone paint.
+But the transformation into MG was really rather effective.
+The Metro received those oh-so charismatic red seatbelts, jazzier instrument graphics and updated seat trim inside – to which were added wheelarch extensions, skirts and two-tone paint.
 As Metros go, the Turbo looked a million dollars.

-Today, to see an MG Metro Turbo in the wild is like spotting a unicorn.
-Wearing a tutu.
-Dancing to Brotherhood of Man – which is a shame because 15 years ago, you couldn’t move from one end of town to the other without tripping over the damned things.
-They were popular then, but because survival rate is absolutely abysmal, you’re guaranteed to turn heads driving one.
+Today, to see an MG Metro Turbo in the wild is like spotting a unicorn – wearing a tutu.
+Dancing to Brotherhood of Man – which is a shame because 20-odd years ago, you couldn’t move from one end of town to the other without tripping over the damned things.
+They were popular then, but because their survival rate is absolutely abysmal, you’re guaranteed to turn heads driving one.
 Okay, so many of those admirers might well be avaricious Mini owners, but given the exclusivity of these fine cars, we’re hoping fervently that survival is now guaranteed.
 It deserves to be.

 Now to the Peugeot.
 By any conventional marker, it’s the best-looking of the three, and when launched, the 205GTI literally tore its rivals to shreds.
 The basic 205 styling was beautifully resolved – in-house under the leadership of Gerard Welter – and with Pininfarina acting as one of the consultants on the project.
 And today, it’s considered to be one of the most iconic small car shapes ever devised.
 When Peugeot added a subtle bodykit and bedecked the interior with red carpets, it created a car so achingly desirable that the sharpest of its rivals just looked old hat.

-But today, its timelessness probably counts against the 205.
+Today, though, its timelessness probably counts against the 205.
 Why?
 Well, it remained in production until 1994, and because of its huge following (and relative resistance to rust), the survival rate is high.
 Because visually it’s a couple of generations younger than the Metro and Fiesta (despite being launched less than three years after the Metro), it’s yet to gain enough distance from modern cars to easily wear its classic clothes.
-The Metro and Fiesta are rooted in the ’70s, while the 205 may as well be a 1990s car…
+The Metro and Fiesta are rooted in the 1970s, while the 205 may as well be a 1990s car…